DevSlem/AINE-DRL/README.md

 A project for the DRL framework.
 AINE is the team name which means "Agent IN Environment".

+AINE-DRL supports below things.

+* deep reinforcement learning agents
+* training interrupt and agent save
+* training with gym environment (vectorized environment also supported)
+* rendering gym environment with inference mode

+If you want to know how to use, see details in [sample codes](samples/).

 ## Algorithm

 ### Implemented